Price Guide · Updated 2026

 Large Item Pricing

-Bulky household items require specialized pricing due to their size and weight.
+Bulky household items require specialised pricing due to their size and weight.

 Washing Duvets and Bedding